Undergraduate Schools and Colleges

 - School of Informatics

-- In the Information society of the future, Japan, a country that prides itself on its technology, faces the crucial task of developing exceptional professionals who will support its information infrastructure.
-The school of Informatics of our university is dedicated to research in informatics for the 21st century.
+- The School of Informatics is dedicated to research in informatics for the 21st century.
 The school is composed of three colleges: the College of Information Science, the College of Media Arts, Science and Technology, and the College of Knowledge and Library Sciences.
-Our school is creating leading professionals who deeply understand the science and technology of information and knowledge, and who are qualified to work in the expanding network information society.
+Our school is creating leading professionals who deeply understand the science and technology of information, and who are qualified to work in the expanding network of information society.

 - College of Information Science